jeeves2001/jeeves2001.github.io/_drafts/DockerPi.md

 ---
 layout: post
-title: Some articles are just so short that we've to make the footer stick
+title: DockerPi
-categories: Miscellaneous
+categories: RaspberryPi, Docker
 ---

 Been playing with Docker on a spare Pi for a while, currently it runs Portainer, PiHole and a NGINX web server hosting a basic HTML page with links to all the services running on the network (so I don't have to remember all their IP addresses!).